8

 2. Sit upright with your back straight.
 Gently close your eyes.
 Lay your hands in your lap, palms up.

-3. Exhale completely so that all of the air is out of your lungs.
+3. Take a few deep breaths and then exhale completely so that all of the air is out of your lungs.

 4. Now, inhale slowly while you count to four in your head.
 When you reach four, your lungs should be completely full of air.